xmtp/botkit/README.md

 ## Deployment

-Railway is a platform that simplifies application deployment.
-Here’s how to deploy this bot:
+Here’s how to easily deploy this bot:

 - Sign up at [Railway](https://railway.app/).
 - Click 'New Project' and select 'Node.js'.